undecaf/typo3-in-a-box/README.md

 $ t3 env MODE=xdebug PHP_post_max_size=1M
 ```

+Please note that container environment variables need to be prefixed with `T3_` _except_ when being used in `t3 env` commands.

-Container environment settings are lost when the container is removed.
+Container environment settings are lost when a container is removed.

 ---